LisaHJung/OTel-for-Beginners-JS/README.md

 ## New OpenTelemetry Collector Configuration

+### Processors modify, filter, or enrich telemetry data within the Collector before it is exported.

-### Three processors have been added to the existing Collector configuration to modify trace data before export:
+Three processors have been added to the Collector configuration to modify trace data before export:
 1. `resource`
 2. `attributes`
 3. `batch`